 1 Department of Biological Sciences, University of Calgary, Calgary, AB 2 Agriculture and Agri-Food Canada, Beaverlodge Research Farm, Beaverlodge, AB 3 Ministry of Land, Water, and Resource Stewardship, Smithers, BC 4 Department of Biological Sciences, University of Lethbridge, Lethbridge, AB

-Insect-mediated pollination of crops is an important input to agricultural production, but pollination management suffers from key knowledge gaps that hinder its greater utility.
+Insect-mediated pollination of crops is an important service to agricultural production, but pollination management suffers from key knowledge gaps that hinder its greater utility.
 While a solid theoretical and mechanistic framework for plant pollination exists, the pollination of agricultural crops is often treated as a “black box”, without reference to the specific mechanisms underlying the processes of pollination and fruit production.
 We present a causal model that links insect visitation to pollination to three separate components of yield, using field data from two types of canola (Brassica napus) production systems.
 Our results demonstrate that yield in commodity canola fields is primarily determined by plant size, and we found no relationship between honey bee visitation and pollen deposition, or pollen deposition and seed yield.
 In contrast, yield in seed production canola fields was similarly controlled by plant size, but there was also a strong relationship between bee visitation and pollen deposition, as well as deposition and seed yield.
 Leafcutting bee visitation in particular strongly increased pollen deposition in seed canola fields, whereas honey bee visitation did not.
 This model serves as a step towards a dynamic model of pollination services, and points to the contextual importance of pollination services in seed canola production.

 Introduction